 Add vanilla extract, heavy cream, and salt.
 Combine on medium high until mixture is even consistency.

-- To achieve the amount of frosting seen in the photos for all cupcakes, double the frosting recipe.
+- To achieve the amount of peanut butter frosting seen in the photos, double the frosting recipe.